 You might argue that taxes are also a cost for business owners, and some businesses prefer cash.
 Without an electronic record of every transaction, it’s easier for a business to underreport total revenue and taxable income (which is not legal).
 As a result, it’s hard for the IRS to prove that you’re underreporting.
 This is probably the exception and not the rule, but it happens.

 Certainty of Payment

 Cash is king.
-When you pay with cash, businesses know that the transaction is complete, and there’s minimal risk of future complications.
+When you pay with cash, businesses know that you completed your payment, and there’s not much risk of that payment evaporating (as long as they deposit the cash).
 The money could be counterfeit, but that’s relatively unlikely.

-Check payments: In some ways, checks are safer for merchants because it’s harder for customers to take their money back.
+In some ways, checks are safer for merchants because it’s harder for customers to take their money back.
 Of course, anybody can write bad checks or stop payment on a check, but once the customer’s bank pays on the check (which might take several weeks), it’s hard to unilaterally pull the money back.
 Instead of clicking buttons or working through card issuers, they need to go through a more “impartial” dispute resolution process.

-Also, businesses can sometimes get a heads up on bogus accounts or people who frequently bounce checks with a check verification service.
+Businesses can sometimes get a heads up on bogus accounts or people who frequently bounce checks with a check verification service.

 All that said, it’s getting easier and less expensive for businesses to accept card payments every day.